 In our guide to Paris weather we lay out the average temperatures and conditions, month by month, and also include packing tips for each season.

-Did you know that, as a tourist, you may be eligible for a refund of the 19.6% sales tax?
-(Called the V.A.T.)
-The process is a bit complicate, but we take you through it step by step, from purchase to refund.
+Did you know that, as a visitor, you may be eligible for a refund of the sales tax (called the VAT) you paid on your shopping purchases in Paris?
+The process recently became much easier, and we take you through it step by step, from purchase to refund.

 With romance at every turn, Paris is an incredible place to spend your honeymoon, making it oh-so romantic and a time you will cherish forever.